 A nighttime ritual described by Ovid indicates the Cerealia festival’s archaic nature.
 Blazing torches were tied to the tails of live foxes, which were released into the Circus Maximus.
 The purpose of this ritual is unknown, but it may have been intended to cleanse the growing crops and protect them from disease and vermin or to add vitality to their growth.

-In ancient Roman religion, Ceres was a goddess of agriculture, grain crops, fertility and motherly relationships.
-She was initially the central deity in Rome’s cult of the Roman gods, and then she was paired with her daughter Proserpina in what Romans described as “the Greek rites of Ceres”.
-Her seven-day April festival of Cerealia included the favourite Ceres’ games.
-She was also honoured in the May purification ceremony of the fields, at harvest-time, and during Roman marriages and funeral rites.
+In ancient Roman religion, Ceres was a goddess of agriculture, grain crops, fertility, and motherly relationships.
+She was initially the central deity in Rome’s cult of the Roman gods, and then she was paired with her daughter Proserpina in what Romans described as “the Greek rites of Ceres.”
+Her seven-day April festival of Cerealia included the favorite Ceres’ games.
+She was also honored in the May purification ceremony of the fields, at harvest-time, and during Roman marriages and funeral rites.

 The Romans saw her as the counterpart of the Greek goddess Demeter, whose mythology was reinterpreted for Ceres in Roman art and literature.